Peter Hintz: Research

 Hintz's work applies methods from microlocal analysis as well as scattering and spectral theory to hyperbolic partial differential equations arising in Einstein's theory of general relativity.
-In collaboration with András Vasy, he proved the nonlinear stability of the Kerr-de Sitter family of black holes.
+In 2026, he proved the black hole stability conjecture for the family of Kerr black holes for all subextremal angular momenta.
+Previously, in collaboration with András Vasy, he proved the nonlinear stability of the Kerr-de Sitter family of black holes.
 He also co-authored a paper on possible violations of Sir Roger Penrose's strong cosmic censorship conjecture.
 Among his other contributions is a proof of Price's law on the rate of decay of waves on Kerr black hole spacetimes.